LuvdBaby Premium Review

-The LuvDBaby is a company born of necessity when a dad embarked on the potty training journey with his child.
-This Irish, family-owned venture primarily sells toilet training and related items, but they recently tipped a toe into other areas and began selling the Premium backpack in the US, as our hiking season is longer (as relayed by the founder).
+The LuvdBaby is a company born of necessity when a dad embarked on the potty training journey with his child.
+This Irish, family-owned venture primarily sells toilet training and related items.
+They recently dipped a toe into other areas and began selling the Premium backpack in the US, as our hiking season is longer (as relayed by the founder).

-The LuvdBaby Premium backpack is not that comfortable for the wearer and while it can feel okay at first or with smaller passengers, overall it isn't comfortable enough to use with larger children or on longer adventures.
+The LuvdBaby Premium backpack is not that comfortable for the wearer.
+While it can feel okay at first or with smaller passengers, overall, it isn't comfortable enough to use with larger children or on longer adventures.

-The shoulder straps are padded but the padding thickness is lacking and the structure is minimal.
-While the straps have load lifters, some testers experienced significant discomfort with heavier passengers compared to the competition that couldn't be relieved no matter what adjustments were made.
+The shoulder straps are padded, but the padding thickness is lacking, and the structure is minimal.
+While the straps have load lifters, some testers experienced significant discomfort with heavier passengers compared to the competition, which couldn't be relieved no matter what adjustments were made.

 The waistband on the pack is less structured and padded than much of the competition.
-The shape and design of the band puts pressure on the top of the buttocks and some testers complain that it chaffed over time and was generally uncomfortable to wear when weighted down with a passenger.
-Other smaller testers reported that the lack of contour in the belt resulted in pressure on the front of the hips bones when carrying heavier children.
+The shape and design of the band put pressure on the top of the buttocks, and some testers complain that it chaffed over time and was generally uncomfortable to wear when weighted down with a passenger.
+Other smaller testers reported that the lack of contour in the belt resulted in pressure on the front of the hip bones when carrying heavier children.

-The LuvdBaby is not the most comfortable pack for children as it lacks some of the features found in the more expensive competition that keeps little one's comfort in the forefront.
+The LuvdBaby is not the most comfortable pack for children as it lacks some of the features found in the more expensive competition that keeps little one's comfort at the forefront.

-The back headrest is virtually non-existent depending on the height of your child and the front lacks a good face pad for napping.
-While there is a pad present in front of the baby's face, it isn't angled for comfort nor is it removable to keep it clean.
+The back headrest is virtually non-existent depending on your child's height, and the front lacks a good face pad for napping.
+While there is a pad present in front of the baby's face, it isn't angled for comfort, nor is it removable to keep it clean.
 The Premium has two lightly padded shoulder straps that connect to the front of the cockpit near the seat bottom.
 The strap height adjusts with Velcro.
-There is an elastic sternum strap with a buckle in the middle that moves up and down on the shoulder straps and we were not able to keep in one place.
-The mechanism (straps & levers) to adjust the shoulder strap lengths are found near the child's hips, which is a strange less user-friendly location.
+There is an elastic sternum strap with a buckle in the middle that moves up and down on the shoulder straps, which we could not keep in one place.
+The mechanism (straps and levers) to adjust the shoulder strap lengths are found near the child's hips, which is a strange, less user-friendly location.

-The manual gives instructions about strap placement for the cockpit and the child's leg and we couldn't see how following the instructions would be at all possible or even comfortable for little ones placing their legs above a strap instead of below.
+The manual gives instructions about strap placement for the cockpit and the child's leg.
+We couldn't see how following the instructions would be possible or even comfortable for little ones placing their legs above a strap instead of below.

 This pack offers child stirrups to help offer support for the baby's feet and prevent dangling leg discomfort.
 Our little testers liked and used the stirrups with no problems.

-The Premium comes with a canopy included which is nice given that many less expensive packs forgo this useful addition.
+The Premium comes with a canopy, which is nice given that many less expensive packs forgo this useful addition.
 The canopy is somewhat flimsy and can block the visibility of taller children, but it's better to have protection from the sun and rain than not have protection.
-It also includes a rain shield, but it isn't as practical in use and we'd hoped.
+It also includes a rain shield, but it isn't as practical in use as we'd hoped.

 Ease of Use

-The LuvdBaby Premium is relatively easy to use earning a second-place score in this metric.
+The LuvdBaby Premium is relatively easy to use compared to others in our review of baby backpacks.

 The torso strap adjustment is simple and can be done with little ones in the pack.
 The adjustment is Velcro and requires threading through a variety of slots to make the change.
 While not difficult, it is somewhat convoluted.
 Theoretically, you won't be making this change often if the same parent wears the pack.